0xABD/web-mote/README.md

 A copy of [jQuery](http://jquery.com/) is included for ease of use.
 It's [dual-licensed under GPL and MIT-style expat licenses](http://jquery.org/license/).

 A copy of the fantastic [Angular.js](http://angularjs.org/) is included for ease of use.
-It's released under an [MIT-style expat license](https://github.com/angular/angular.js/blob/master/LICENSE)
+It's released under an [MIT-style expat license](https://github.com/angular/angular.js/blob/master/LICENSE).

+A copy of [Underscore.js](http://underscorejs.org/) is included.
+Underscore.js is released under an [MIT-style license](https://github.com/jashkenas/underscore/blob/master/LICENSE).